Diabetes

 If you identified frequent hyperglycemia as a problem from your assessment, then this needs to be prioritized in your care plan as it presents a risk for developing long-term complications (e.g. eye damage or diabetic retinopathy, heart disease, stroke, hypertension, kidney disease, nerve damage and amputation, gastroparesis, erectile dysfunction).

-Make sure clients know the signs and symptoms of hypoglycemiawhich can include: dry mouth, thirst, frequent urination, and blurred vision.
+Make sure clients know the signs and symptoms of hyperglycemiawhich can include: dry mouth, thirst, frequent urination, and blurred vision.

-Think about the potential causes of the hyperglycemia (e.g imbalance of food, physical activity, and medications) and advise the client on measures they can take to prevent high blood sugars.
+Think about the potential causes of the hyperglycemia (e.g imbalance of food, certain medical conditions, stress, and some medications) and advise the client on measures they can take to prevent high blood sugars.

 When treating hyperglycemia, consider the BG: